Commencement Frequently Asked Questions (FAQs)

 Will there be photos at the ceremony?

-There will be a professional photographer on site to take individual graduate photos prior to the ceremony in the Ice Area floor.
+There will be a professional photographer on site to take two photos of each graduate.
+The first photo will be an individual graduate photo prior to the ceremony on the Ice Area floor.
 Please arrive on time to ensure that your photo is taken.
+The second photo will be of the graduate crossing the stage.

 A link to these photos will be shared with graduates after the photos have been processed.